Please send me information about this trip

 This 8 Day Package trip is perfect solution for groups who have members with different interests and abilities.
 Let each member of your group choose the itinerary they want.
 While the 4 day hikers are on the trail, we organize special guided activities in the Cusco and Sacred Valley area for the members of your group who aren't able, or don't want to do the strenuous hike.

-Each member can choose the group they want to be in.
-All 3 groups will start out together, then reunite for a grand guided tour of Machu Picchu.
-All groups and activities are private.
+Each member can choose the itinerary they want to be in.
+All 3 itineraries will start out together, then reunite for a grand guided tour of Machu Picchu.

 Group #1: 4-Day Inca Trail Hike to Machu Picchu (Once permits are sold out, the group is closed.
 If permits are not available when you reserve, we will substitute another hike)